An interactive demo of a system of emergent models in a tension space

 This time the coupling coefficient matrix Q has also non-diagonal elements so that the models respond also to their spatial, planar neighbours.

-Tension samples consist of the same handwritten digits as in the previous case.
+Resource samples consist of the same handwritten digits as in the previous case.

 the current sample is a number 0–9, and the models respond simultaneously to both spaces.